Tag Archives: winter

 Physical Therapy Appointment

-• Pay attention to temperature and wind chill: If the temperature drops below zero F or the wind chill is below -20F, you should hit the treadmill.
+• Pay attention to temperature and wind chill: If the temperature drops below 0˚F or the wind chill is below -20F, you should hit the treadmill instead.

-• Dress in layers: It is important to start with a thin layer of synthetic material such as polypropylene, which wicks sweat away from your body. stay away from cotton as a base layer as it holds moisture and will keep you wet.
-If it is really cold out, you will need a middle layer, such as polar fleece for added insulation.
+• Dress in layers: It is important to start with a thin layer of synthetic material such as polypropylene, which wicks sweat away from your body.
+Stay away from cotton as a base layer, as it holds moisture and will keep you wet.
+If it is very cold out, you will need a middle layer, such as polar fleece, for added insulation.

-• Avoid overdressing: You should feel a slight chill off your body the first 5 minutes of winter running; after that, you should warm-up.
+• Avoid overdressing: You should feel a slight chill off your body during the first 5 minutes of winter running; after that, you should warm up.

-• Do not stay in wet clothes: If you get wet from rain, snow or even from sweat in chilly temperatures, you are at risk for hypothermia.
-It is important that you change wet clothing immediately and get to warm shelter as quickly as possible.
+• Do not stay in wet clothes: If you get wet from rain, snow, or even from sweat in chilly temperatures, you are at risk of hypothermia.
+It is important that you change out of damp clothing immediately and get to a warm shelter as quickly as possible.

-• Stay hydrated: Despite the cool weather, you will still heat up and loos fluids through sweat.
+• Stay Hydrated: Despite the cold weather, you will still heat up and lose fluids through sweat.
 The cool air also has a drying effect, which can increase the risk of dehydration.
-Make sure you drink water or sports drinks before, during and after you run.
+Make sure you drink water or a sports drink before, during, and after you run.

 Looking for help with a nagging injury?
 Find a physical therapist near you.